BluePearl Specialty and Emergency Pet Hospital: Significant events

-In February 2010, Dr. Michael Kimura, a specialist in veterinary neurology with BluePearl, assisted in giving a live shark from the Florida Aquarium an MRI after the shark had failed to eat anything and it seemed like there was a foreign object lodged in the shark's esophagus.
+In February 2010, Dr. Helga Bleyaert, a specialist in veterinary neurology with BluePearl, assisted in giving a live shark from the Florida Aquarium an MRI after the shark had failed to eat anything and it seemed like there was a foreign object lodged in the shark's esophagus.
 This is one of the first times a live shark had ever been given an MRI under anesthesia.

 In March 2013, the firm's Dr. Amy Zalcman, in Manhattan, oversaw the removal of 111 pennies from a Jack Russell Terrier named Jack. using the non-invasive Endoscopic foreign body retrieval, to remove the pennies one-by-one.

 On May 22, 2013, the firm's Dr. Mike Reems removed a 4-pound hairball from a tiger in Clearwater, Fla.
 The hairball was given to Ripley's Believe it or Not.

 On October 21, 2013, doctors from the firm saved the life of Eddie, a 5-year-old Belgian Shepherd Dog (Malinois) assigned to the U.S. Air Force's 6th Security Forces Squadron at MacDill Air Force Base when he presented at BluePearl Veterinary Partners in Tampa, Fla. with signs related to heatstroke.
 The dog, an Air Force K-9 trained to detect improvised explosive devices, is credited with saving the lives of several service members in Afghanistan when he detected an IED.

 In 2017, an Instagram celebrity dog named Chloe died while in the care of Blue Pearl's New York hospital.
 Her death was attributed to a medical error and made headlines across the country.

 Blue Pearl has been fined by the government for workplace safety violations in Washington state.
 They have also been fined for violating the Family and Medical Leave Act in Virginia.